ljongkind/cripchorder/README.md

 - Documentation will go in the `docs/` directory

   ---

-### 💡 ZMK Build System: Board + Shield = Build
+###  Understanding ZMK Builds

-In ZMK, firmware is built for a specific combination of:
+In ZMK, your final firmware build is the combination of two elements:

+`build = board + shield`

-- **Board** – the microcontroller (e.g., Nice!Nano v2, Pro Micro RP2040)
+- **Board**: the physical microcontroller (e.g., Nice!Nano v2, Seeed XIAO, etc.)
-- **Shield** – the keyboard layout and electrical mapping (e.g., my `cripchorder`)
+- **Shield**: the logical definition of your keyboard layout and pin connections (= electrical mapping) (e.g. of the  `cripchorder`)

 Together, they form a **Build**:

-build = board + shield
-This means that you can reuse the same `cripchorder` shield with different microcontrollers, or test other shields with the same board.
+You can reuse the same `cripchorder` shield with different microcontrollers, or test other shields with the same board.
+Elk unieke combinatie van board + shield leidt tot een andere build van de firmware.
+ZMK compilet telkens de combinatie.

+### Understanding the Github Actins workflow
+In je GitHub Actions workflow (in build.yml) geef je aan welke combinaties je wilt bouwen.
+Dat noemen ze ook wel een build matrix.

 ## To Do